 Ph.D. in Atlantic History

 Please note that the official FIU Graduate Catalog provides the most complete and accurate description of degree requirements.
-Be sure to consult the Catalog in History for the year of admission when determining courses for degree.
+Be sure to consult the Catalog in History for the year of admission when determining admissions criteria and courses for degree.

 Description and Goals

-The History offerings are complemented by other graduate programs in cognate fields within the College of Arts and Sciences.
-In particular, the strength of Latin America within the Department meshes well with the University-wide emphasis on Latin American and Caribbean Studies.
+The History offerings are complemented by other graduate programs in cognate fields within the Steven J. Green School of International and Public Affairs.
+In particular, the strength of Latin America within the department meshes well with the university-wide emphasis on Latin American and Caribbean Studies.

 Number of Credits and Nature of Required Courses